 What is Acupuncture?

-Acupuncture is a treatment modality within Chinese Medicine that uses very thin, sterile needles inserted into the surface of the skin at specifically chosen points.
+Acupuncture is a treatment modality within Chinese Medicine that uses sterile, filiform needles inserted into the surface of the skin at specifically chosen points.
 Acupuncture needles are far different from hypodermic needles, and are often quite painless.
 Patients may feel various sensations during an acupuncture treatment, but most people find these sensations to be quite pleasant, and often report feeling a sense of well-being and a relief of symptoms during and continuing after their treatments.
 Acupuncture elicits structural, biochemical, and energetic changes in the body, promoting health and the healing process.

 How does acupuncture feel?